 LEGAL & POLITICAL STABILITY

-Bermuda’s legal system marks its 400th anniversary in 2016.
+Bermuda’s legal system marked its 400th anniversary in 2016.
 With courts dating back to 1616, the island uses English common law, with recourse to the UK Judicial Committee of the Privy Council.
 Bermuda’s government is a stable Westminster-style parliamentary democracy.

 Bermuda is a tax-neutral jurisdiction, with zero income, corporate, withholding or capital gains taxes.
 Its consumption-based system does, however, levy payroll tax, import duties, social insurance, and custom duties on goods and services—a major component of the island’s tax revenues.